 This page provides a repository of all the archived news items for 2002, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over seventeen years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over eighteen years that the site has been in existence.

 Alan Tickner receives special recognition

 One of the high points of the 2002 dinner and dance was a special presentation, conducted by club chairman Mick Willmott, to Alan Tickner for 34 years (and counting) of sterling service to the Badgers Cricket Club.
 Mick outlined the high points of Alan’s career on the field – most of which are readily apparent if you take a look at his individual statistics – but more importantly detailed many of the significant ways in which Alan has contributed to the continuing life and strength of the club off the field.

 Most of those of us who have been involved with the club for any length of time appreciate that the part that Alan has played has been pivotal in keeping the club alive over the past twenty years or so – if nothing else, the list of players that he has introduced to the club reads like a who’s who of Badgers cricket in that period – and I’m sure that he’ll make good use of the new cricket bat that he was given as recognition of the club’s appreciation of his efforts.

 Alan made a short acceptance speech at the time, but rather than try to remember the gist of what was said, I shall report here the contents of the letter that he has subsequently sent to everyone:

 “I wanted to write to you all to thank you for the kind words and the gift you gave me at the Dinner and Dance on Saturday.
 The whole thing was a total surprise to me and I hope in my few hurried words I was able to express my personal thanks and hopes for the future of the Badgers Cricket Club.